gcarq/rusty-blockparser/README.md

     tx_out.csv
     txid ; indexOut ; height ; value ; scriptPubKey ; address
     ```
+    If unclear what some of these fields are, see the [block](https://en.bitcoin.it/wiki/Protocol_documentation#block) and [transaction](https://en.bitcoin.it/wiki/Protocol_documentation#tx) specifications.
     If you want to insert the files into MySql see [sql/schema.sql](sql/schema.sql).
     It contains all table structures and SQL statements for bulk inserting.
 Also see [sql/views.sql](sql/views.sql) for some query examples.
     NOTE: The total size of the csv dump is at least to 731 GiB (height 635000).